MicrosoftDocs/azure-docs/articles/synapse-analytics/migration-guides/oracle/3-security-access-operations.md

 >[!TIP]
 >A typical production data warehouse concurrently runs mixed workloads with different resource usage characteristics.

 Azure Synapse automatically logs resource utilization statistics.
 Metrics include usage statistics for CPU, memory, cache, I/O, and temporary workspace for each query.
 Azure Synapse also logs connectivity information, such as failed connection attempts.

 >[!TIP]
 >Low-level and system-wide metrics are automatically logged within Azure.

+In Azure Synapse, resource classes are pre-determined resource limits that govern compute resources and concurrency for query execution.
+Resource classes help you manage your workload by setting limits on the number of queries that run concurrently and on the compute resources assigned to each query.
+There's a trade-off between memory and concurrency.

 Azure Synapse supports these basic workload management concepts: